muazsargaana/pixel-pounce-game/README.md

 Pixel Pounce

-Description:
-I created Pixel Pounce, a 3D endless-runner game inspired by Slope, as part of my Year 10 Game Development elective.
-Built in Unity using C#, the game features physics-based movement, obstacle spawning, increasing difficulty, and a polished UI.
-Working on this project helped me understand core game mechanics, object pooling, and real-time rendering.
+A 3D endless-runner game inspired by Slope, developed in Year 10 as part of my Game Development elective.

+Built in Unity using C#, featuring physics-based movement, obstacle spawning, increasing difficulty, and a polished UI.
+This project helped me understand core game mechanics, object pooling, and real-time rendering.
-Project Status

-This repository contains the source code, assets, and project configuration files.
-Large build files and generated files have been excluded to keep the repository lightweight and easy to explore.
+Features

+Physics-based ball movement

+Procedurally spawning obstacles

+Increasing difficulty over time

+Polished UI and simple controls

-How to Play / Run the Game
+How to Play

 Download or clone the repository.

-If the game build is included, unzip the downloaded folder.
+If the game build is included, unzip the folder.

 Open the folder and double-click PixelPounce.exe to run the game.

-Note: The repository focuses on source code and assets.
-Build files may be provided separately if needed.
+Note: The repository mainly contains source code and assets.
+Build files may be provided separately.

-Screenshots

 <img width="1388" height="856" alt="image" src="https://github.com/user-attachments/assets/4af1e2b1-0051-4eed-a2c1-434b1b80cfde" />